serverlessworkflow/specification/dsl-reference.md

 | `"end"` | Provides a graceful conclusion to the workflow execution, signaling its completion explicitly. |
 | `string` | Continues the workflow at the task with the specified name |

+> [!WARNING]
+> Flow directives may only redirect to tasks declared within their own scope.
+In other words, they cannot target tasks at a different depth.

 ### Lifecycle Events

 Lifecycle events are [cloud events](https://github.com/cloudevents/spec) used to notify users and external services about key state changes in workflows and tasks.